 We know that online fundraising can be more effective than traditional offline fundraising (bake sales, car washes, raffles, to name a few).
-So when companies market their online platform as free, is it too good to be true?
-In this article, we examine the reality of free fundraising.
+So when companies market their online fundraising platform as free, is it too good to be true?
+In this article, we examine the reality of free online fundraising.

 First, let’s cover the main types of fees associated with online fundraising: the platform fee and the payment processing fee.